andrtell/notes/javascript/language/promises.md

       let t = b();
       t.then(() => console.log('t is fulfilled'))

-      // 'pending' promise return from .this().
+      // 'pending' promise T return from .this().
 V's faith is now tied to that of T. return t;
     }
 );